-Long before Missouri became a state, early French settlers in the region used picks and shovels to carve out mines that would become some of largest and most valuable on earth.
-The area's lead production alone was valued at nearly $5 billion dollars – more than the gold rushes in California and Alaska combined.
+Long before Missouri became a state, early French settlers in the region used picks and shovels to carve out mines that would become some of the largest and most valuable on earth.
+The area’s lead production alone was valued at nearly $5 billion dollars – more than the gold rushes in California and Alaska combined.

 Explore this intriguing part of Missouri’s history at mining museums, historic sites and one of the largest deep-earth mines in the world.

 Step back in time at a milling complex in Missouri’s Lead Belt, an area that once produced nearly 80 percent of the country’s mined lead.
 The former powerhouse has been turned into a museum that includes exhibits about the history of mining in the Show-Me State and mining equipment that was once considered state-of-the-art.
 See one of the Midwest’s finest collections of minerals from around the world – don’t miss a special display of fluorescent minerals that glow in brilliant colors under ultraviolet light.

 During the summer, an outdoor guided tour will take you into the historic mill buildings that served the vast underground mine system that extended for miles beneath Missouri’s mining communities.

 Descend 65 steps into one of the world’s largest lead mines, founded in 1860.
 A walking tour will take you along trails where miners toiled long ago in the dark, chilly underground until the mine ceased operation in 1962.
 Board a pontoon boat for a tour on the one-billion-gallon, mile-long underground lake, formed when the mine closed, its pumps turned off and groundwater flooded the cavern’s three lowest levels.
 Scuba divers come from all over the world to explore the mine’s underwater passageways and see the artifacts left behind – an experience National Geographic called one of the top 10 adventures in America.